 For more information, read our guide to choosing the right school.
 You can also read our guides to questions to ask Montessori schools and questions to ask any private school.

-Below, we list Montessori schools in Scarborough, Ontario.
+On this page, we list Montessori schools in Scarborough, Ontario.
 Click on a school profile to learn more about a school, including its cost, location, curricular approaches, and how to register your child.